 Jesse Ventura Interviews The Donald

 Newly inducted Hall of Famer Jesse “The Body” Ventura comes out and puts his announcers cap back on for an interview.
-Sadly, that interview turns out to be with the biggest force of evil the United States is currently faced with, Donald Trump.
-The current Republican presidential candidate (who better NOT win) endorses Jesse Ventura running for president in the future, to which Ventura responds “I think we need a wrestler in the White House in 2008!”
+Sadly, that interview turns out to be with possibly the biggest force of evil the United States is currently faced with, Donald Trump.
+The current Republican presidential candidate endorses Jesse Ventura running for president in the future, to which Ventura responds “I think we need a wrestler in the White House in 2008!”
 Well, we got Obama; probably a better choice no matter how you feel about him.
 Besides, could you ever imagine a wrestler in the White House?
 I mean, maybe The Rock cause he’s hard working and has great people skills.
 Or Mick Foley; sure, he doesn’t meet the dress code, but he has a big heart, has good people skills, and is highly charitable.
 Plus, Noelle would be easily the most lovable first daughter ever.
-But what they both have in common is that they’d BOTH make better presidents than Donald Trump.
+Jesse Ventura, on the other hand, might end up hiring a conspiracy unit on day one.

 Victoria vs. Molly Holly